2024 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to

 Children’s Home Staff-Relief Team

 One team of 10-12 is needed to run the Good Shepherd Children’s Home for four days and nights while the regular Children’s Home staff are attending a retreat at the Good Shepherd Center.
 This will entail care for 20-25 children, who range in age from infant to early teens.
 This will include cooking, cleaning, washing clothes, taking care of infants, toddlers, and school-aged children..
 The team will stay at the Good Shepherd Children’s Home for most of the week.
 Monday will be an orientation day.
 Need those with patient, loving hearts who will be pro-active in caring for the children.
-It would be very good for these teams to have at least one Spanish speaker.
+These teams should have at least one Spanish speaker and one nurse.
 Includes a $2000 ministry cost per team.

 Leadership Conference Teams